lockevod/Karoo-KActions/README.md

 Webhook has can be triggered pressing the button in the app if you add webhook custom field in the profiles screen.
 This button has a security measure, you have to press twice to send the webhook (and you can configure to be triggered only if you're near home)

+## Import/Export Configuration

+KActions allows you to import  both provider configurations and webhook settings:

+### Provider Configuration

+- **Import Provider Settings**:
+   - Fill information in file (you've a template in configs folder).
+   - Copy the file to your Karoo device in the KActions folder (/sdcard/Android/data/com.enderthor.kActions/files).
+You need to create this folder if it doesn't exist (you can use a file manager app or ADB).
+   - Please respect the file name, it must to be "provider_config.json"
+   - Access the Provider Configuration screen.
+   - Tap the "Import Configuration" button.
+   - The app will read settings from file.

+### Webhook Configuration

+- **Import Webhook Settings**:
+     - Fill information in file (you've a template in configs folder).
+     - Copy the file to your Karoo device in the KActions folder (/sdcard/Android/data/com.enderthor.kActions/files).
+You need to create this folder if it doesn't exist (you can use a file manager app or ADB).
+     - Please respect the file name, it must to be "webhook_config.json"
+     - Access the Webhook Configuration screen.
+     - Tap the "Import Webhooks" button.
+     - The app will read webhook configurations from the previously exported file.

+- This feature makes it easy to import api keys and webhooks information (but you and introduce directly by Karoo keyboard).
+Be careful, this file has sensitive information (api keys, phone numbers, etc.) and you should not share it with anyone.
+- This feature only save basic information you need to configure/select rest of the options in the app (like messages, enable, etc.).

 ## Features

 - Automatic sending of notifications to preset number.